DustCar/Unreal-Gaming-Programming-Notes/README.md

 Nodes I have subclassed:
 - `BTTaskNode`: Base BTTask node with no special properties.
 - `BTTask_BlackboardBase`: a BTTaskNode with the option of Blackboard key options coded in.

+### Behavior Tree Services
+BTServices are add-on functionality that runs every tick or every so often when the node, or any path under the node is being used.
+They are different from _Simple Parallel_ in that they work with the node its on and do not affect other nodes.

+Adding a Service is similar to Adding a Decorator.
+Same with creating a custom BTService in C++.
+The only difference this time is that you are searching for `BTService` classes

+BTServices are great for keeping track of BB values, setting or clearing them, and could be an alternative to using the AIController C++ class for it.
+It is more customizable when it comes to using Tick since you can change how often a service can run, rather than just always running on each frame.

 ## Interacting with World Editor components in C++
 Don't know yet if that's a good name for this section but I'll roll with it until I find a better name (07/05/24)